JustFxDev/ThemeMaestro/README.md

 Requires [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software") ≥`v1.2.20`

-Important: If you use the [Customizer](https://github.com/creecros/Customizer) PlugIn, make sure that the Customizer theme selection is set to the *Default* option.
+Important: If you use the [Customizer](https://github.com/creecros/Customizer) plugin, make sure that the Customizer theme selection is set to the *Default* option.

 ## Installation

 Options for the installation:

-1. installation via the plugin manager in Kanboard as soon as it is available in the list of available plugins (recommended).
+1. Installation via the plugin manager in Kanboard as soon as it is available in the list of available plugins (recommended).
-2. download the zip file from the release folder here in the repository and unzip it in the directory `plugins/ThemeMaestro` (recommended)
+2. Download the zip file from the release folder here in the repository and unzip it in the directory `plugins/ThemeMaestro` (recommended)
-3. clone the repository (current master) into the directory `plugins/ThemeMaestro` (not recommended)
+3. Clone the repository (current master) into the directory `plugins/ThemeMaestro` (not recommended)

 Note: The name of the plugin directory is case-sensitive